thestippe/thestippe.github.io/_drafts/statistics/regression.md

 The homoscedasticity only seems to hold approximately, as in the region with lower GDP the data shows a larger variance with respect to countries with higher GDP.
-For the sake of simplicity, we will stick to the constant variance assumption, and we will see how to deal with heterogenic variance in a future post.
+For the sake of simplicity, we will stick to the constant variance assumption, and we will see how to deal with heterogeneous variance in a future post.

-Let us now setup our model
+Let us now set up our model

 ```python
 rng = np.random.default_rng(42)